 1887 Malan, Alfred Henry

-The Church town is situate 6 miles south-west of Egloskerry, 8 miles west of Launceston, and 12 miles north of Callington, and the parish is surrounded by Trewen, Lewannick and North Hill on the east, St. Cleer and St. Neot on the south, St. Breward on the west, and St. Clether and Laneast on the north divided by the River Inney.
+The Church town is situated 6 miles south-west of Egloskerry, 8 miles west of Launceston, and 12 miles north of Callington, and the parish is surrounded by Trewen, Lewannick and North Hill on the east, St. Cleer and St. Neot on the south, St. Breward on the west, and St. Clether and Laneast on the north divided by the River Inney.

 The Wesleyans have a very large Chapel, Vestries and Burial Ground (above left).
 There is also a Chapel at Bowithick.
 There was also a Bible Christian Chapel at Trecollas (above right) but this has now been converted into a private home.

-The principal Villages or Hamlets are the Churchtown, which is situate on the north side of the Inney, and Penpont on the south side also; Tredaule, Trevague, Tregunnon, West Carne, Trethinna, Treween, Bowithick, and Fivelanes (above right).
+The principal Villages or Hamlets are the Churchtown, which is situated on the north side of the Inney, and Penpont on the south side also; Tredaule, Trevague, Tregunnon, West Carne, Trethinna, Treween, Bowithick, and Fivelanes (above right).
 At the latter place, which is a noted junction of main roads, large fairs were held annually on the Monday week after June 24th, and on the last M0nday in September.
 The market at Five Lanes continued until its closure in 1988.
 Part of Bolventor and area were also in Altarnun parish until the mid 19th century.

 An old Cornish song of the Altarnon volunteer has the verse :